NLnetLabs/domain/README.md

 currently is to supply libraries that allow including this functionality in programs instead of building general purpose products.
 We may split the four top-level points into separate crates along the way.

-## Help!

-The stub resolver currently is of limited use under Windows since I have no idea what the correct way to determine the system’s resolver configuration is.
-I would be very grateful for a hint as to that, so the crate becomes properly cross platform.

 ## Contributing